M31MOTH/GLPI_Installation-Script/README.md

-# What it dos, if you don't want use the script you can do it like this line by line :
 # GLPI_Installation-Script
 Script d'installation de GLPI pour Centos7 with SSH connection, it uses rpm Remi repo.
 # Configuration de GLPI sur Centos7 :